How to Find Hidden 401k Fees

 Key Fiduciary Action: Understand the Stable Value or Fixed Account option your plan uses and if it subsidizes plan administrative fees.
 Most record keepers offer a Stable Value option that does not disproportionately subsidize plan fees versus other plan investments, which would be considered a fiduciary "best practice."
 If participants are paying for administrative fees, they should be fairly allocated across participants.

-Many record keepers also manage mutual funds.
-Some are in the record keeping business in large part to distribute their own mutual funds, as the profit margins for managing funds is typically significantly higher than for providing record keeping services.
-Record keepers may offer a low cost or apparently "free" 401k plan, but in exchange require the plan to use some or all of their "proprietary" mutual funds.
+Many record keepers also manage their own mutual funds.
+Profit margins for managing funds is typically significantly higher than for providing record keeping services, so there is a huge incentive for this practice.
+Record keepers may offer a low cost or "free" 401k plan, but in exchange require the plan to use some or all of their "proprietary" mutual funds.

 Using funds for reasons other than their merits as investments (performance, risk, management, expense, etc.) can put fiduciaries in a bad liability position.
 Additionally, you often find that when record keepers offer outside or competing fund families on their platform, they offer more expensive share classes than their own funds, creating an unlevel playing field for participants.

-Key Fiduciary Action: When choosing investment options for your plan, best practice is to consider the funds based upon their merits and not whether their use will reduce administrative fees.
+Key Fiduciary Action: When choosing investment options for your plan, consider the funds based upon their merits and not whether their use will reduce administrative fees.
 When the lines are blurred on why funds are selected, fiduciaries can be exposing themselves to additional liability.

 5. Managed Accounts